 Like socks, shoes, and toys that have seen better days indoors – or garden hoses, pipes, or sticks outdoors.
 Anything that leaves behind residue or bacteria can cause bad breath.

-💡 Which is where it makes sense to figure out where your dog tends to spend most of their time.
+That’s why it makes sense to figure out where your dog tends to spend most of their time.

 If it’s at your neighbors’, your backyard where the squirrels tend to gather, or elsewhere around your neighborhood – all of these count as places where your dog might end up eating something they really shouldn’t.
+So if you’re aware of these spots, you’re now armed with the knowledge to:

 • Prevent your dog from venturing nearby,